Rejection sucks. We all hate it, and it’s even worse when we don’t see it coming.

 Similar to the sponsorship manager situation, some companies use their agencies to do the dirty work, flicking unpleasant tasks like gatekeeping and saying “no” to them.

 If you have approached someone on the marketing/sponsorship team and they refer you to their agency, they really have said “no”.
 In my experience, this isn’t a long shot, this is an absolutely not.
-I am sure that someone will know someone where this has worked out, but like in the movie, this is the exception.
+I am sure that someone will know someone where this has worked out, but this is the exception.
 The rule is that if the sponsor is shifting your channel of communication externally, they don’t want to talk to you.
 End of story.

 In some countries and for some companies, a foundation is a well-funded resource for all manner of wonderful, worthy causes.
 For others, the foundation is an under-funded clearing house for non-profits that the marketing team and/or CEO don’t want to deal with.
 It’s go-away money – you don’t get the $50,000 sponsorship and all the extra benefits that come from a strong leverage plan; instead, you get a $1,500 grant from the foundation.